Tjstretchalot/vanillaplusjs/README.md

 repository, and then just downloaded by your CI/CD pipeline rather than regenerated from scratch.

-The `artifacts/` folder will contain more images than are ultimately served via the `out/www` folder.
-Our image processor is deterministic, but it does need to sample different compression levels to find the best one for a given image.
+The image processor is deterministic, but it does need to sample different compression levels to find the best one for a given image.
+The trade-off for compression vs accuracy is configurable in `vanillaplusjs.json`.

 Our image processing will also handling cropping an image using a `cover-fit` algorithm.
 In the most basic case, to render a 375x370 image, it would look